 Under NJ Rev Stat § 39:4-88.1, failing to keep right can result in a fine of between $100 and $300.
-This represents an increase in the former amount of penalties and was designed by New Jersey lawmakers to educate the public and create safer driving habits in the state.
-As an added method to educate the public, an additional surcharge of $50 is being added to all tickets for failure to keep right.
+This represents an increase in the former penalties and was designed by New Jersey lawmakers to educate the public and create safer driving habits in the state.
+As an added tool to educate the public, an additional surcharge of $50 is being added to all tickets for failure to keep right.
 That money goes into a fund to install and maintain road signs educating the public about keeping to the right as the danger and consequences of blocking traffic on major highways like the New Jersey Turnpike or Garden State Parkway.
-Additionally, the offense will result in two points added to the driver’s record.
+Additionally, the offense will result in two points added to their driver’s abstract and record.

 Another part of the failure to keep right law is aimed at truck drivers.
 Trucks over 5 tons on a divided highway face an increased penalty for driving in the left lane.
-Trucks may only use the left lane to enter or exit a roadway unless an emergency or within one mile of making a left turn.
+Trucks may only use the left lane to enter or exit a roadway unless there is an emergency, or they are within one mile of making a left turn.
 “Trucks, busses, and commercial vehicles driving in the left-hand lane cause traffic to move slowly and can force other drivers into dangerous situations.
-It is important for large rigs, busses and tractor-trailers to stay to the right,” says New Jersey truck accident lawyer Marc Saperstein.
-“I know from my experience the tragic consequences of trucks speeding in the left lane.
-Often their negligence or their carelessness can cause the wrongful death or injury of other motorists.”
+It is important for large rigs, busses, and tractor-trailers to stay to the right,” says New Jersey truck accident lawyer Marc Saperstein.
+“I know from my experience the tragic consequences of tractor trailers speeding in the left lane.
+Often their negligence or their carelessness can cause the wrongful death or serious injuries to other innocent drivers.”

 It is unfortunate that many drivers and their passengers are unnecessarily injured by interstate truckers every year in accidents caused by drivers passing on the right or swerving through lanes.
 Many of those injured people are our guests from out of state lawfully driving on New Jersey and New York’s interstate highways such as I95, Route I80, 287, or Route 78.